Fashion (2008 film): Filming

 Principal photography commenced in December 2007, and the film was shot extensively in Mumbai.
 The scene with Ranaut's wardrobe malfunction during a ramp walk was filmed in late January 2008 at Mehboob Studios, Bandra.
-While filming the scene, only essential cast and crew members—included Bhandarkar and his cinematographer—were present; according to Bhandarkar, it was a sensitive scene and a sensitive issue.
-Chopra had to gain 6 kg as a girl from the Punjab, and then lose it as a model; she had five "looks" in the film, connoting the phases through which her character passes.
+While filming the scene, only essential cast and crew members—including Bhandarkar and his cinematographer—were present; according to Bhandarkar, it was a sensitive scene and a sensitive issue.
+Chopra had to gain 6 kg as a girl from Chandigarh, and then lose it as a model; she had five "looks" in the film, connoting the phases through which her character passes.
 Although the media spread rumours that Chopra was starving herself to reduce her weight to that of a supermodel, she said that her appearance was achieved with two months of training and a disciplined diet.
 The film's climactic scene in which Chopra walks the ramp at Paris Fashion Week was supposed to be filmed in Paris, with the Eiffel Tower as a backdrop, but Bhandarkar could not shoot there.
 Instead, the scene uses some footage from the actual fashion show.
-In mid-August 2008, key scenes with Chopra, Raj Babbar and Kiran Juneja—Chopra's character's parents—were filmed in Chandigarh for authenticity; Bhandarkar said, "we wanted to bring the essence of the city alive in the scenes".
+In mid-August 2008, key scenes with Chopra, Raj Babbar and Kiran Juneja—Chopra's character's parents—were filmed in Chandigarh for authenticity; Bhandarkar said, "We wanted to bring the essence of the city alive in the scenes".
 The director said the film took about 106 days to complete, compared with his 45-day average.